KIT-MRT/neato_robot/README.md

  * The driver has been update to support Neato's Botvac D5 Connected, most functionality should work with other Neato's too.
  * It publishes most sensor data including distance sensors, magnetic sensors, acceleration data, etc.
  * and contains elementary safety features: stopping at walls, stairs and Neato's magnetic strips.
+ * LDS, Sounds, and Leds can be set via service call
  * This ROS node works with Kinetic.